Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __origin_organism__
   - Type: string
   - Description: The specific species or source from which the enzyme is derived or isolated.
 It includes information about the genus and species of the organism.
+However, the cell type from which the biocatalyst is        derived could be bacterial, as well as plant, animal, or other sources.

 - __supplier__
   - Type: string